Nanovor: The Nanoscope

 The Nanoscope accessory appears similar to those used in-game by the 'Lab Rats', the series' protagonists.
 There were three ways that players can use the Nanoscope.
 It could be played solo, in a gamemode known as "Training Mode"; it could connect via WiFi to other Nanoscopes, which allowed for short-distance multi-player; and it could connect to a computer via a USB cable, which allowed for online play through the Nanoscope.
 With the Nanoscope, the player could increase how powerful any Nanovor was by playing minigames, which were available in Training Mode.
 These minigames earned the player Jolts, an in-game currency which in turn could be added to any of the Nanovor's statistics, increasing their values, with the notable exemption of swarm values.

 Collection tab

 Through the Collection tab, players could view their collection of Nanovor, and see detailed information about their statistics.
 Each Nanovor was a member of one of three families: Magnamods, whose armor statistics had higher values, and were typically associated with the color red; Velocitrons, which were associated with the color yellow and had many Hacks and Mods, points used for special attacks in-game; and Hexites, which tended to be blue, and had attacks that could ignore armor, dealing full damage regardless of the target's armor value.
 Additionally, each Nanovor had a swarm value, determining how powerful it was as an individual.
 These values allowed the player to combine them into a group known as a swarm, which dealt more damage than they would have individually.
-It is important to note, however, that while making a swarm of Nanovors, only up to 1000 points worth of swarm value were allowed per swarm.
+However, while making a swarm of Nanovors, only up to 1000 points worth of swarm value were allowed per swarm.